|

 helps it keep its shape.
 The rayon adds a different texture, has a good

 hand, is good for draping, and is more absorbent.
+Polyester and nylon produce a strong fabric because

 of nylon's strength and abrasion resistance and polyester's wrinkle-free